SUPPORT and FUNDRAISING

 What type of non-profit is Heartland Family Service?

-The mission of Heartland Family Service is to strengthen individuals and families in our community through education, counseling, and support services.
+The mission of Heartland Family Service is to strengthen individuals, families, and communities through advocacy, education, counseling, and support services.

-- Connected with nearly 153,000 individuals and families through direct services, education, and outreach in 2022.
+• Connected with nearly 120,000 individuals and families through direct services, education, and outreach last year.

-- A reputation for quality programs, conscientious management, and excellent customer service
+• A reputation for quality services, conscientious management, and excellent customer service

 Where are you located and how do I get there?